-For example, if you choose to "Mute domain googlevideo.com, apply to device My iPhone", Firewalla will generate a specific mute rule in Alarm Settings -> Video Activity, which results in no alarm will be generated and sent when My iPhone access *.googlevideo.com.
+For example, if you choose to "Mute domain googlevideo.com, apply to device Macbook Air", Firewalla will generate a specific mute rule in Alarm Settings -> Video Activity, which results in no alarm will be generated and sent when Macbook Air access *.googlevideo.com.

 Alarm Handling - Block

 The "Block" button on alarms UI means, based on the alarm details, you determine it is unsafe to access the site, you want to block it for future access.

-Under the alarm that you want to Block, tap "Block" button.
+Under the alarm that you want to Block, tap the "Block" button.
 Determine whether to block this device / all devices from accessing an IP address, a specific domain, or a certain type of activity, then tap on the choice.

-- All blocking options will archive not only this alarm, but also archive all similar alarms you see in the alarm list.
+- All blocking options will archive the current alarm and also all similar alarms you see in the alarm list.

-- All blocking options will also create a blocking rule to the little box.
-Similar activity happens again in the future will be blocked automatically by Firewalla.
-The generated rule can be seen in "Rules" UI.
+- All blocking options will create a blocking rule to the box.
+A similar activity that happens again in the future will be blocked automatically by Firewalla.
+The generated rule can be seen in the "Rules" UI.

 - The difference between block domain/block site/block IP address boils down to the number of IP addresses to be blocked (Domain > Site > IP address).

 To view, edit or delete the generated blocking rules, checked out this article: learn more about Rules.

 Alarm Handling - Detail